KVEN

-KVEN (1520 AM, "La Voz 1520 AM & 96.3 FM") is a commercial radio station that is licensed to Port Hueneme, California and serves the Ventura County area.
-The station is owned by Gold Coast Broadcasting and broadcasts a Spanish-language talk/sports format.
+KVEN (1520 AM, "La Voz 1520 AM & 96.3 FM") is a commercial radio station licensed to Port Hueneme, California, United States, and serves the Ventura County area.
+The station is owned by Gold Coast Broadcasting and broadcasts a Spanish-language talk and sports format.

-By day, KVEN has a power of 10,000 watts.
-With a good radio, it can be heard up and down the Pacific Coast of California, from San Diego to Santa Barbara.
-Because AM 1520 is a clear channel frequency reserved for Class A KOKC in Oklahoma City and WWKB in Buffalo, New York, KVEN drops its power at night to 1,000 watts to reduce interference.
-It uses a directional antenna at all times.
-The transmitter is off East Pleasant Valley Road at Dodge Road in Oxnard.
-It is also heard on 130 watt FM translator K242CW at 96.3 MHz in Oxnard.
+KVEN's signal is audible throughout the daytime up and down the Pacific Coast of California, from San Diego to Santa Barbara.
+The station's transmitter is sited off East Pleasant Valley Road at Dodge Road in Oxnard.
+KVEN is also heard on low-power FM translator K242CW at 96.3 MHz in Oxnard.